msalemor/py-azfunc-evh-mongodb/README.md

-# Python Azure Functions (V2)<br>Event Hubs Trigger to ComosDB/MongoDB
+# Python Azure Functions (V2)<br>Event Hubs message trigger where the event is written to MongoDB

 A Python Azure function that triggers on Azure EventHubs messages and saves them to Cosmos MongoDB.

 ## Requirements

-- Linux Azure Function
+- Python code Linux Azure function
 - Azure Event hubs
   - Create a hub
   - Create a listening policy